wehooper4/Meshtastic-Hardware/XaioSeries/XaioGator/readme.md

 These are client focused nodes inteded to toss on a bag or mount in a car.
 Some varients have secondary solar capablity, but are not a full featured as the XolarXao

-Verisons with the E22P use FCC marked radios.
-Versions with the standard E22 are intended for part 97 use only.
-The operator is responsable to maintain regulatory compliance in their region.

 ## Varients
 * Xaiogator
   GPS